 - CommBank’s BIC/SWIFT Code: CTBAAU2S

-- BSB number, account number, account name and address
+- Your 14 digit account number, account name and address

 Separately, it’s worth considering if you’ll charge your customer in Australian dollars (AUD) or a foreign currency.
 If you charge in the latter you’ll expose yourself to currency risk (you could receive a different price because the foreign exchange rates change).
 Make sure you consider both options to decide what will work best for you.